przedmiot/phpstorm-rsync-sh/README.md

        * Optional: check "Open console for tool output" and its both children-values if you want to see what is happening during rsyncing.

          ![screenshot](https://github.com/przedmiot/phpstorm-rsync-sh/blob/main/screenshots/new_external_tool.png)

+        A new item in Tools -> External Tools should appear.
+Use it to push your files into remote destination.

     1. Add a keybord shortcut - optional